cristianoag/wozblaster/README.md

 # Resources

-This GitHub repository stores everything collected about and required to build the original Wozblaster or the reloaded version.
-You can check the article I wrote with detailes instructions as well as the updated BOM with purchase links at https://theretrohacker.com/2022/12/31/blasting-sound-for-your-msx-the-wozblaster-reloaded/
+This GitHub repository stores everything collected and resources required to build the original Wozblaster or the reloaded version.
+You can check the article I wrote with detailed instructions as well as the updated BOM with purchase links at https://theretrohacker.com/2022/12/31/blasting-sound-for-your-msx-the-wozblaster-reloaded/

 ## License